PyLadies-Munich/pyladies-prasentations/workshop2.rst

 * logical
 * aspect oriented
-* Declarative
+* declarative

 for higher programming languages

+.. class:: centered tspacer

-All programming language have the same power - they are *turing complete*
+    All programming language have the *same power* - they are *turing complete*

 ----